Ambigram: Handmade designs

 There are no universal guidelines for creating ambigrams, and different ways of approaching problems coexist.

 A number of books suggest methods for creation, including WordPlay, Eye Twisters, and Ambigrams Revealed, in English.

-Ambigram generators

-Computerized methods to automatically create ambigrams have been developed.
-Most of them function on the simplified principle of mapping a single letter to another single letter.
-Because of this weakness, most of them can only map a word to itself or to another word that is the same length and do not combine letters.

-Thus, the generated ambigrams are in general of poor quality when compared to hand made ambigrams.
-More sophisticated techniques employ databases of thousands of curves to create complex ambigrams.
-Some ambigram generators are free, while some others require payment.
+Generators

+Computerized methods to automatically create ambigrams have been developed such as ambigram generators.

 Artists

 John Langdon and Scott Kim each believed that they had invented ambigrams in the 1970s.